Seeing Wildlife in Western Australia

-On nearby Rottnest Island a daytrip from the capital city of Perth, lives the quokka, a small marsupial found nowhere else in Australia or in the world, and here you can walk right up to them!
+Perth Zoo is one of the few places you can see the numbat, a charming little Aussie mammal, and one of the very few native mammals that are more active by day than by night.
+On nearby Rottnest Island a daytrip from the capital city of Perth, lives the quokka, a small relative of kangaroos found nowhere else in Australia or in the world, and here you can walk right up to them!

 The southern corner of the state is known as the garden of Western Australia and is a perfect birdwatching destination to see honeyeaters, the red-tailed black cockatoo, whistlers, stints and nearly 30 types of parrots.
 Western Grey Kangaroos, echidnas, euros, potoroos, bandicoots, woylies (Brush-tailed Bettong), boodies (Burrowing Bettong) and the numbat (once widespread in the outback but nowadays found only in Western Australia) can be seen in the national parks of the southwest.
 Southern right whales can be seen from the Albany coast in the winter months, and the Dolphin Discovery Centre provides a wealth of information about dolphins and other sea creatures as well as cruises .